Polymorphism is a fundamental concept in Object-Oriented Programming (OOP) in Java.

 Advantages of Polymorphism

-3. Code Reusability: Use a single method for different types of objects.
+3) Code Reusability: With polymorphism, a single method can operate on different types of objects, promoting reusable code.